-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - Enforcement: Many of the insurers are offshore, sometimes requiring additional security to cover the defendant's enforcement costs.

 ATE premiums are often funded.
 In some cases, the funder may buy the ATE insurance policy itself to lay off some or all of its obligations to meet adverse costs and provide security for costs under the funding agreement.
-In court-approved settlements, funders may not be reimbursed ATE costs they have paid if they also claiming a percentage (Asrifi-Otchere v Swann Insurance (Aust) Pty Ltd (No 3) [2020] FCA 1885).
+In court-approved settlements, funders might not be reimbursed ATE costs they have paid if they are also claiming a percentage (Asrifi-Otchere v Swann Insurance (Aust) Pty Ltd (No 3) [2020] FCA 1885).
+The funder's right to recover ATE premiums may depend on the terms of the funding agreement itself (Petersen Superannuation Fund Pty Ltd v Bank of Queensland Limited (No 3) [2018] FCA 1842, [13]).

 10.8 What other types of insurance are available for litigants in your jurisdiction?
 In what circumstances are they typically used?
 What are the advantages and disadvantages?